-Any unpaid balance due unto the patient is typically paid by the claimant's second plan, within the limits of its responsibility.
-This secondary insurance plan can only take the benefits of the patient's other plans into consideration when it has been confirmed as being the secondary, not primary plan.
+Any unpaid balance owed to the patient is typically paid by the claimant's second plan, within the limits of its responsibility.
+This secondary insurance plan can take the benefits of the patient's other plans into consideration only when it has been confirmed as being the secondary — not primary — plan.

 If a family is making a claim, each individual and their COB will be assessed separately, as there is a possibility that the order of plans and benefits may differ between each member.